Chișinău day two

 As part of this I bought a Moldovan SIM card on pre-paid plan.
 It turns out you can’t actually call people on a roaming tariff here, not on giffgaff anyway.

 The Socialist Party worries me.
-Yesterday I said this country looks a lot like Italy, well that’s also true for the politics.
-The Italian ‘road to socialism’ was paved with reforms, strategic concessions, alliances of different social groups.
+Yesterday I wrote that Moldova looks a lot like Italy, and I wonder whether that also holds true for the politics.
+The Italian ‘Road to Socialism’ was paved with reforms, strategic concessions, alliances of different social groups.
 They won power in elections, and lost it in elections too.

-In Moldova 8 years of communist government hasn’t made any visible impact on the country.
-They ensured adequate funding for basic welfare (education, health, housing), kept the retirement age at 62, and even had a little privatisation programme.
-Nothing revolutionary, and for all the talk of democracy they were forcibly ejected from power in 2009 by a right-wing street movement.
-However, they have preserved and cultivated a general sympathy among the population.
+In Moldova, eight years of communists in government ensured adequate funding for basic welfare (education, health, housing), kept the retirement age at 62.
+The government even launched a (cautious) privatisation programme.
+The history doesn’t suggest anything partticularly turbulent, yet they were still forcibly ejected from power in 2009 by a right-wing street movement which appealed to democratic order.

 The socialists come in as a party which takes advantage of that positive attitude, while mixing in a large dose of nationalism and ‘traditional values’.
 Maybe that’s appropriate here, but it still bothers me.